We also

 BFA: NYU Tisch, Stella Adler & RADA. www.caterinanonis.com.

-London.
-Since then, he has been associated with a
+Academy of Dramatic Art in London.
+Since then, he has been

 Aristophanes’ Lysistrata; Renaissance comedies, La